BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab5.md

 #### `Lab-5-dns` Machine
 1. List all the current firewall rules for `iptables`.
 Enter the line `iptables:<command>` into the file `/home/blueteam/P2/P2.txt`.

-### P4: Logging and Monitoring Firewall Activity
+### P5: Logging and Monitoring Firewall Activity

 By default, some firewalls may not log traffic.

-- To enable logging in ufw use `sudo ufw logging on`
-- To enable logging in `firewalld` use `sudo firewall-cmd --set-log-denied=all`
+UFW has 5 options for log levels

+- No logs
+- All blocked packets (default).
+- All blocked packets and some allowed connections.
+- All blocked and allowed packets, including detailed packet headers.
+- All possible logging for detailed debugging.

+Firewalld also has 5 options:

+- Disable logging for denied packets (default).
+- Log all denied packets.
+- Log denied unicast packets.
+- Log denied broadcast packets.
+- Log denied multicast packets.

+1. On the `Lab-5-website` machine enable logging for all blocked packets and some allowed connections.
-1. On the `Lab-5-website` machine use the logs to see how many devices have attempted to access the machine using `SSH`.
-If you have attempted it, disregard your IP from the list.
-Enter the line `ssh:<number of IPs>` into the file `/home/blueteam/P4/P4.txt`.
+1. Locate the `UFW` traffic logs on the machine.
+Enter the line `ufw-filepath:<Full Absolute Filepath>` into the file `/home/blueteam/P5/P5.txt`.

-1. On the `Lab-5-router` machine use the logs to see how many devices have attempted to resolve a `DNS` query through the router.
-If you have attempted it, disregard your IP from the list.
-Enter the line `dns:<number of IPs>` into the file `/home/blueteam/P4/P4.txt`.
+1. On the `Lab-5-router` machine enable logging for all denied packets.
+1. Locate the `firewalld` traffic logs on the machine.
+Enter the line `firewalld-filepath:<Full Absolute Filepath>` into the file `/home/blueteam/P5/P5.txt`.

-### P5: Troubleshooting
+### P6: Troubleshooting
 To complete `P5` `P1-P4` must have a green arrow before starting.

-1. There seems to be an issue with the `Lab-5-website` firewall.
-Troubleshoot the errors and restore proper network connections to it.
+1. There seems to be some problems with the firewalls and router.
+Troubleshoot the errors and restore proper network connections to the network.

-### P6: Router Installation and Basic Configuration
-1. Using the `Lab-5-router` machine set it up as a router.
-When it is properly configured the internal machines should be able to access the internet.
-1. Use the `CentOS 7 Router Setup Guide` in `Lecture 8 - Routers Resources & Readings` to help you with the setup.

 ## Merit Criteria

 ### M1: Firewall Installation and Basic Configuration
 Implement your rules on the `Lab-5-website` machine.
 Consider the order the rules will need to be in to be effective.
+You may have to alter or remove existing rules.

 1. Allow all incoming traffic on the `192.168.0.0/16` network that has the destination ports for `SSH`, `HTTP`, and `HTTPS` traffic.
 1. Ensure that the correct transport layer protocol is applied to the rules as well.
 If the service is only used over `TCP` then `UDP` should not be allowed and vice versa.
-1. Block traffic from `192.168.X.15` for `HTTP` and `HTTPS` traffic
+1. Block traffic from `192.168.0.15` for `HTTP` and `HTTPS` traffic
-1. Block traffic from `192.168.100.0/24` for `SSH` traffic
+1. Block traffic from `172.18.0.16` for `HTTP` and `HTTPS` traffic
-1. Allow only `DNS` traffic from `Lab-5-website` to `Lab-5-dns`
+1. Block traffic from `192.168.99.0/24` for `SSH` traffic
+1. Allow all incoming traffic on the `172.18.0.0/16` network that has the destination ports for, `HTTP`, and `HTTPS` traffic.
+1. Deny all other incoming traffic

 ### M2: Securing Incoming and Outgoing Traffic

-Implement your rules on the `Lab-5-dns` machine.
-Consider the order the rules will need to be in to be effective.
-1. Configure `iptables` for stateful inspection
-1. Prevent a `SYN` flood attack
-1. Limit SSH brute force attempts to 5 in 60 seconds
-1. Drop invalid packets
-1. Limit `DNS` requests to 10 per second
+1. Using the logs on `Lab-5-router` and `Lab-5-website`.
+Identify the IP of the scoring engine.
+Enter the line `scoring:<IP>` into the file `/home/blueteam/M2/M2.txt`.

 ### M3: Routing and NAT Configuration
 Implement your rules on the`Lab-5-router` machine.
 Consider the order the rules will need to be in to be effective.